 Time period Coverage Data requirements/ calculation Data sources At the time of the assessment.
-CG.
-Evidence that information is received on all revenue by a central agency, through systems Entities/revenue authorities collecting CG revenue. assessment. or concrete reports Treasury or other designated revenue recipients.
+CG. • Evidence that information is received on all revenue by a central agency, through systems or separate reports.
+Entities/revenue authorities collecting CG revenue.
+Treasury or other designated revenue recipients.
 Reports on revenue are organized by the central agency that receives information from collecting entities.
 Central bank.